Azure/Vision-AI-DevKit-Pages/docs/_docs/01-Get_Started.md

 > [!NOTE] This module is currently hidden in the marketplace thus is only visible with the link below.

 - Go to [this link](https://ms.portal.azure.com/?microsoft_azure_marketplace_ItemHideKey=AIDevKitPreview#blade/Microsoft_Azure_Marketplace/GalleryFeaturedMenuItemBlade/selectedMenuItemId/home/searchQuery/AI%20vision%20dev%20kit/resetMenuId/){:target="_blank"}, which will require you to sign-in to the Azure portal.
-In the list of IoT Edge Modules, scroll down to find the 'AI Vision Dev Kit Get Started Module (preview)' (you may need to click the 'Load more' button at the bottom).
-Click the icon, then  click on `Create`.
+You should see 'AI Vision Dev Kit Get Started Module'.
+Click on the name, then click the `Create` button.

-> [!Note] A direct link will be given to customers once the module is published publicly.

-- Choose your subscription, your IoT Hub named `myIoTHub`, find your device named `myAiDevKitDevice` and click on `Create`.
+- Choose your subscription and the IoT Hub you created (these fields may already be filled with the correct information)
+- Click 'Find device', the click on the name of the device you created, `myAiDevKitDevice` in the 'Select IoT Edge Device' panel that appears.
+- Click `Select`, then click `Create`.

-> [!Note] Module URI needs to be updated today to use a test version.
+> [!Note] Module URI will need to be updated to use a test version.

-To edit the module URI, click on `Configure` and update the URI to be `mcr.microsoft.com/aivision/visionsamplemodule:1.0.16_SSD-arm32v7`.
+To edit the module URI, click on `Configure` next to the name of the module (AIVisionDevKitGetStartedModule).
+Update the Image URI field to `mcr.microsoft.com/aivision/visionsamplemodule:1.0.16_SSD-arm32v7`.

-The new version of the get started module (v1.0.16 or higher) requires new settings in the createOptions.
-Please replace its createOptions by the following and hit `Save`:
+Version 1.0.16 or higher of the get started module requires updated Container Create Options settings.
+Please replace the current Container Create Options values with the following and hit `Save`:

 ```terminal
     {